 All types of boat windows are going to require maintenance and parts will need to be replaced if they become damaged.
 For example, seals are an important part of the boat windows and are often overlooked; they are designed to help keep moisture out of the boat by forming a tight seal around the window.
 Salt air can be damaging to the wood, fabrics, fittings and plastics in a boat.
 To avoid the type of damage that comes from prolonged exposure it is important to check the ports and boat windows for cracked glass / acrylic panels or damaged seals and fittings.

 Do Your Boat windows Have Seals?

 Most boat windows have a seal.
-In some cases, they will have two, one for between the glass and the frame and the other for between the frame and the hull of the boat.
+In some cases, they will have two, one for between the glass and the window frames and the other for between the frame and the hull of the boat.
 If there are cracks in either of the seals, the window can be compromised.
-Even if these cracks do not let in potentially damaging salt air it can cause moisture to build up between the window frame and the hull and can cause mold and mildew to grow.
+Even if these cracks do not let in potentially damaging salt air it can cause moisture to build up between the window frame and the hull and can cause mould and mildew to grow.
 If your boat is wood, it can even cause the wood to rot if there is prolonged exposure.

 Keep Them Water Tight